sharppy/SHARPpy/CONTRIBUTING.rst

 package if you wish to make a contribution to the program:

 1. Install `miniconda <https://conda.io/miniconda.html>`_ on your system.
 2. Install git on your system if it is not already there (install XCode command line tools on a Mac or git bash on Windows)
 3. Login to your GitHub account and make a fork of the `SHARPpy repository <https://github.com/sharppy/SHARPpy/>`_ by clicking the "Fork" button.
-4. Clone your fork of the SHARPpy repository (in terminal on Mac/Linux or git shell/ GUI on Windows) in the location you'd like to keep it ``git clone https://github.com/your-user-name/SHARPpy.git``.
+4. Clone your fork of the SHARPpy repository (in terminal on Mac/Linux or git shell/GUI on Windows) in the location you'd like to keep it
+  ``git clone https://github.com/your-user-name/SHARPpy.git``.
 5. Navigate to that folder in the terminal or in Anaconda Prompt if you're on Windows.
   ``cd SHARPpy``